yymartin/ADA_Project_Cobra/README.md

 5) Is there a correlation between the location of the people and the location of their offshore society?

 # Dataset
-We would like to use the Panama Papers dataset.
+We used the Panama Papers dataset.
 The dataset is organized as a graph, split across multiple csv files.
 Nodes represent entities, such as people, intermediaries, offshore societies and addresses.
 While the edges represent links between all these entities.
 We wish to use all this data (352MB) to recreate a database that will be adapted to our research questions.

 # A list of internal milestones up until project milestone 2
 We've decided to set ourselves three internal milestones, one each week up to project milestone 2 :